-Applications of AI in Healthcare
+Applications of How AI is Revolutionizing Healthcare

 AI is assisting in numerous healthcare domains.
 Here are a few instances: